i-abdullahirshad/gamepadscheck/src/content/articles/bluetooth-audio-delay-controller.md

 A quick check: watch a cutscene or a menu with no input involved.
 If sound still trails the picture there, it is audio delay.
 If everything is in sync until you start pressing buttons, you are dealing with input lag instead.

 You can also check your controller's side of things directly.
-Open a gamepad tester and confirm your inputs register cleanly and promptly, and watch for freezes or stutters as you move around the room.
+Open a [latency tester](/latency-test/) and confirm your inputs register cleanly and promptly, and watch for freezes or stutters as you move around the room.
 A controller that stutters on a crowded band is a sign the band is congested, which is the same problem affecting your audio.

 ### **What will not help**